Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

     !!! info

         MultiMenuDS is a kernel that provides an AKMenu/Wood style frontend while using the TTMenu game loader.
-It supports Acekard themes & cheats and is also able to make use of nds-bootstrap.
+It supports Acekard/WoodR4 themes & cheats and is also able to make use of nds-bootstrap.

     1. Format the SD card you are using by following [this guide.](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)